Afrah319/Explainability-Guided-Weak-Localization-for-Chest-X-Ray/README.md

 * ImageNet vs. RadImageNet pretraining
 * Grad-CAM vs. Grad-CAM++ explainability methods
+* Post-processing Tuning for (Threshold and Box strategy)

 using DenseNet-121 models trained on CheXpert and evaluated on CheXLocalize.